Mishashule/Dedalus/README.md

 Omitting the fact that when the air goes away the hero dies eaten by a grue without much more explained (!), we see here how before/after actions and counters are a powerful combination that let us add dynamic behaviour that is not bound to pages and paragraphs but that has a global scope, eventually linked with in-game pace.

-`story.endGame()` is yet another utility function that the system provides and without surprice puts a halt to the story.
+`story.endGame()` is yet another utility function that the system provides and without surprise puts a halt to the story.

 <a name="managingLargeProjects"></a>